arnicas/interactive-vis-course/Week13/README.md

 Tom Carden (RandomEtc) re-did it in javascript using canvas (not D3): http://randometc.github.io/mind-gapper-js/

-And then Mike Bostock did it too, in D3:

-* Gapminder animation in d3: http://bost.ocks.org/mike/nations/
+And then Mike Bostock did it too, in D3: Gapminder animation in d3: http://bost.ocks.org/mike/nations/

-But his version has a hidden brush (IMO) for the years.
+But his version has a hidden (IMO) brush for the years.
 Can you find it?

-## Animated Bar Chart
+### Animated Bar Charts

-* Example by Tom Carden: http://bl.ocks.org/RandomEtc/cff3610e7dd47bef2d01
+Example by Tom Carden: http://bl.ocks.org/RandomEtc/cff3610e7dd47bef2d01

 Note that again, we set up the page, then load the data, and call a "replay" function that is a timer that calls the "draw" function with new data.